hyriver/pydaymet/README.rst

 using `FAO Penman-Monteith equation <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ for both single pixel and gridded data.

-To fully utilize the capabilities of the NCSS, under-the-hood PyDaymet uses `AsyncRetriever <https://github.com/cheginit/async_retriever>`__ for retrieving Daymet data asynchronously with persistent caching.
+To fully utilize the capabilities of the NCSS, under-the-hood, PyDaymet uses `AsyncRetriever <https://github.com/cheginit/async_retriever>`__ for retrieving Daymet data asynchronously with persistent caching.
 This improves the reliability and speed of data retrieval significantly.